Some common household items that we use every day contain a slew of dangerous chemicals.

 According to the Cleveland Clinic, many all-purpose cleaners contain dangerous chemicals, including ammonia.
 This naturally-occurring chemical makes a very effective cleaner and has been used in cleaning products for hundreds of years.
 That doesn’t make it safe though.

 Recent research has proved that exposure to ammonia can be dangerous.

 While all-purpose cleaners are certainly convenient and cheaper, it’s not worth the risk to your health.

 One way to minimize exposure to ammonia is by using cleaners that contain safer products such as vinegar or baking soda.
 These work just as well and are completely non-toxic.
-You can also make your own cleaners using these ingredients.

 2. Use Glass Food Containers Instead Of Plastic